Here's what not to do.

-This suggestion is very popular, yet asking people who may have worked with only one or two realtors doesn’t make sense.
+This suggestion is very popular, yet asking people who may have worked with only one or two agents doesn’t make sense.
 No matter how quickly a neighbor's home sold, or how pleased he was with the selling price, his experience is too limited to shape a informed opinion.

 I’d rather see you ask someone who has extensive experience working with realtors.
 Ask your banker, lawyer, lender, financial planner, or CPA.
 These people connect with realtors on an ongoing basis.
 They will give recommendations that are based on repeated dealings, not isolated incidents.

-Don’t hire a non-local realtor.
+Don’t hire a non-local real estate.

 Working with someone who is local is perhaps the best advice I can give you.
 If real estate is all about location, then it makes sense to hire someone who knows everything possible about your location.

 Ideally, you’ll find a smart, hard working realtor who grew up in the area where your home is located.

 A realtor should know what’s planned in the future for your city or neighborhood, as well as what’s gone on in the past.
 Has your area flooded?
 Is the county planning new roads?
 What’s the political history?
 How’s the job outlook?
 Is the HOA an effective one?